Learn the 5 signs of emotional abuse that can't be ignored

 You have now learned The 5 Definitive Signs of Emotional Abuse, and hopefully you can now answer the questions, "What is emotional abuse" and, "Am I abused emotionally?"

-If your answer is "Yes," I am being abused; get immediate help to correct this relationship disease that, if not corrected, will destroy you, your relationship, and likely every person living in your home.
+If your answer is "Yes," I am being abused; get immediate help to correct this relationship disease.
+If not corrected, it will destroy you, your relationship, and likely every person living in your home.

 No one deserves to be abused.